whatisor/three-gpu-ecosystem-tests/README.md

 This is a collection of tests that incrementally add complexity to the setup.
 Testing is done with Three.js development versions that are between r170 and r171.
 All tests use **WebGPURenderer** and **TSL**.

-Testing goes from Vite vanilla JS all the way to TS + React + React Three Fiber + Drei + Next.js (Pages Router for now, no RSCs).
+Testing goes from Vite vanilla JS all the way to TS + React + React Three Fiber + Drei + Next.js (Pages and App routers).

 ## 4cc2eb5 (2024-11-25)